The battery life is short.

 - Your IC recorder still consumes slight battery power while no operations are in progress.
 If you do not intend to use the IC recorder for an extended period of time, it is recommended that you turn the power off.
 It is also recommended that you set “Auto Power Off” to a shorter period of time.
 This will help you save battery power in case you forget to turn off the IC power.

 - When the battery starts charging, the battery indicator quickly appears on the display window.
 This, however, does not indicate that the battery is fully charged.
-It takes about 3 hours to fully charge an exhausted battery.
+It takes about 2 hours and 30 minutes to fully charge an exhausted battery.

 - If you have not used your IC recorder for a long period of time, repeat charging and discharging the battery for several time.
 You can discharge the battery by performing extensive operations on the IC recorder.